jhu-arch/arch-tutorial/Shorts.rst

 Here is an example of how to use the ``lmod.R`` script to load a submodule for ``R/4.0.2``:

-1. First, you would need to log in to a system where R/4.0.2 is installed and load the R module using the module load command.
+1. First, you would need to log into a system where R/4.0.2 is installed and load the R module using the module load command.

 .. code-block:: console